pik-gane/stable-baselines3-contrib-satisfia/Getting started.md

   Also it would be useful to make it interactive using dash to e.g filter curves with regex patterns.
 I did a toy example of such regex filter app [here](https://pastebin.com/Nkk3V2PM).
-- [ ] Add some tests for the AR-Q-learning algorithm
+- [ ] Add some tests for the AR-Q-learning algorithm and LRA

 ## Suggested tasks / ideas

-- [ ] Implement the LRA (Local Relative Aspiration) based Q learning / DQN (i.e fixed lambda).
+- [ ] Implement the LRA (Local Relative Aspiration) based Q learning algorithm.
+It should be a good first task as it'll be similar to what I did with the LRA-DQN
-  hint: you could do it by doing a super class of AR-DQN / AR-Q-learning and overriding the propagate_aspiration function. or by doing the same but for the AR-DQN / AR-Q-learning policy classes.
+- [ ] Fix the `test_save_load` for AR-DQN when `shared_network` is either `all` or `min_max`.
+I think the error
-- [ ] Fix the tests that don't pass if I've not done it yet (I'd suggest not to start with that as it might be a bit tricky)
+comes from the fact that parameters are included multiple times, but I'm not sure if it's a problem in practice.
 - [ ] Try some hyperparameter optimization on the AR-DQN parameters and try to find the parameters that really matter

 ## Notes